What should I expect from an ERCP?

 Gastroenterology

 Dr Gavin Johnson is a leading London consultant gastroenterologist and expert in medical education with over 15 years' experience in his field having trained in Newcastle, Sydney and London.
-He has an interest in general gastroenterology with an expert interest in interventional endoscopy, and conditions including irritable bowel syndrome (IBS), pancreatic disease, biliary disease, and gallstones.
+He has an interest in general gastroenterology with an expert interest in interventional endoscopy, colonoscopy, and conditions including irritable bowel syndrome (IBS), pancreatic disease, biliary disease and gallstones.
+Dr Johnson privately practises at the Cleveland Clinic London Hospital and the Cleveland Clinic Portland Place Outpatient Centre.

 View Profile